 • Applies creative strategies and interventions that make society more just, kind, safe, and free.

-• Involves and builds relationships with communities and collaborators in meaningful ways.
+• Involves and builds relationships with communities and collaborators in ways that are meaningful to those they work with.

-• Employs processes and skills beyond those used in creating studio artwork or traditional performance—including advocacy, dialogue, facilitation, organizing, and research.
+• Uses processes and skills beyond those used to create studio artwork or traditional performance—including advocacy, dialogue, facilitation, organizing, and research.

 • Pay fees to a facilitator

-• Pay rental or other fees to hosting venues
+• Pay rental or other fees to a hosting venue

 • Provide food and hospitality